Kent Baer

 Kent Lex Baer (born May 2, 1951) is an American college football coach.
-He is the defensive coordinator at the University of Montana, a position he had held since 2018.
+He most recently was the defensive coordinator at the University of Montana, a position he held from 2018 to 2022.
 Baer served as the interim head football coach at the University of Notre Dame for one game in 2004 and at San Jose State University for one game in 2012.

 Early life and college years

 Born in Logan, Utah, Baer graduated from Sky View High School of Smithfield, Utah in 1969.
 Baer then enrolled at Utah State University.
 At Utah State, Baer lettered in football for four years (1969 through 1972) and graduated with a degree in physical education and recreation.

 Coaching career

 On December 1, 2004, Notre Dame defensive coordinator Baer was named interim head coach after regular head coach Tyrone Willingham was fired.
 Notre Dame eventually hired Charlie Weis as new head coach starting 2005.
 Baer was a 2002 finalist for the Broyles Award, given annually to the nation's top college football assistant coach.
 However, the Fighting Irish gave up 26.4 points per game in Baer's final 26 games on the coaching staff, from the 12th game of the 2002 season through the end of the 2004 season.